ajavamind/rca-studio2/README.md

 The hardware design was elegant and relatively simple.

 Games were slow for three reasons:
-1. No game instruction execution occurs during screen update cycles.
-The screen draw update uses 50% of the CDP1802 processor time.
+1. No game instruction execution occurs during screen display update frame cycles.
+The screen display update uses 49% of the CDP1802 processor time.
+The remainder, 51% of the total processor time, can be used for game play at a rate of 60 frames per second.
+This means that a game writer only has 0.85% of the processor time to generate one frame of game play!
+Because the display is low resolution, 64 wide x 32 high pixels, there was sufficient time to update the display without excessive flicker.
 2. Decoding interpreter pseudo code.
 3. Drawing graphics with software instructions without hardware assistance (for example, no hardware sprite graphics).

-Due to its operating speed and keyboard input, in my opinion, the Studio II system was better suited for puzzles and card games, rather than action games.
+Due to its operating speed, low resolution, and keyboard input, in my opinion, the Studio II system was better suited for puzzles and card games, rather than action games.

 ## RCA Game Development